The Lucky philosophy

 Never let an unhandled form param through

 Lucky makes sure only allowed parameters are saved to the database.
-It even catches issues at compile time when you try to add a form input for a parameter that isn’t allowed.
+It even catches issues at compile time when you try to add a form input for a parameter that isn’t allowed to be filled out.

-# A form that is used to register a new user class RegistrationForm < User::BaseForm allow name, email # company_name is not allowed end # An HTML form for a user to fill out form = RegistrationForm.new form_for Registrations::Create do # Will fail to compile because this field is not allowed text_input form.company_name end
+# A form that is used to register a new user class RegistrationForm < User::BaseForm fillable name, email # company_name is not allowed to be filled out end # An HTML form for a user to fill out form = RegistrationForm.new form_for Registrations::Create do # Will fail to compile because this field is not allowed text_input form.company_name end